slavielle/grabbag/README.md

 # A first example

-Example from Drupal 8 : getting the image URL from a node using entity reference field pointing to a media entity would give someting like this :
+Lets take an example from Drupal 8 : Getting the image URL from a node using entity reference field pointing to a media entity would give someting like this :

 ## Raw PHP
 ```php